qdmounts/qdmounts.github.io/_products/index.md

 ## Made in the USA

 We take satisfaction knowing we manufacture our products using 100% domestically-sourced materials.
-At Talbot QD Mounts, "Made in the USA" means a quality difference that lives and breathes our heritage.
+At Talbot QD Mounts, "Made in the USA" means a level of quality that lives and breathes our heritage.

-Closing stuff for main products page goes here.
-Marketing.